 Beak malocclusion is where the top and bottom parts of the beak don’t align.
 This causes an overgrown or misshapen beak, making it difficult for pineapple green cheek parrots to eat, drink, and file their beaks down.
 It’s usually due to injury or a genetic abnormality.

-Aspergillosis is a fungal infection that causes respiratory disease in parrots and both upper and lower respiratory problems, affecting the sinuses and lungs.
-The fungus is slow-growing and gradually damages the bodily tissues over a period of weeks to months.
+Aspergillosis is a fungal infection that causes respiratory disease in parrots and upper and lower respiratory problems, affecting the sinuses and lungs.
+The fungus is slow-growing and damages the bodily tissues over weeks to months.

 Unfortunately, affected parrots rarely show symptoms until an organ or system is severely compromised.
 However, when symptoms show, they include:

 - Fluffed feathers